zachzurn/ShopifyCommandLine/README.md

     download [store] //Windows Example ./shopify.exe download production

+**Example folder structure using the above configuration.**

+Project Folder
+&nbsp;&nbsp;|--shopify.json
+&nbsp;&nbsp;|--shopify-dev
+&nbsp;&nbsp;|--shopify-staging
+&nbsp;&nbsp;|--shopify-production
+&nbsp;&nbsp;|--shopify.exe

 ### Development

 Want to contribute?

+  - Configure dev, test and staging stores [DONE]
+  - Download entire theme [DONE]
+  - Watch for file changes and upload to shopify [DONE]
+  - Safe Deploy files to Shopify for a theme with incremental upload/deletes and deploy preview [NOT IMPLEMENTED]
+  - Force Deploy all files to shopify with no confirmation.
+For automated use.
+[NOT IMPLEMENTED]
+  - Deploy one store's theme to another store with 'source deploy target' command [NOT IMPLEMENTED]
+  - Copy products from one store to another [NOT IMPLEMENTED]
+  - Import products using a JSON file [NOT IMPLEMENTED]
+  - Encrypt and Decrypt shopify.json with password using 'settings lock' and 'settings unlock'.
+[NOT IMPLEMENTED]

 - See Functionality above and help with [NOT IMPLEMENTED] features
 - Test on OSX and Linux (Tested on Windows so far) and report/fix issues